aabouzaid/german-nouns-gender-analyzer/README.md

 <br>

-You can guess now! :D
+Now you can guess! :D